alexscheitlin/master-project-evoting/README.md

 ### Crypto Private Github Package

-While the crypto library is a private npm package, you need to login to npm on your command line.
+Since the crypto library (evote-crypto) is a private npm package, you need to be logged in to the Github package registry in order to be able to download the package.
 `npm login --registry=https://npm.pkg.github.com`

 You will need a Github personal access token with `package:read, package:write` permission.
 Unlock this in your Github account.

 #### Github Config JSON

-If the file does not exist, create a JSON file in the top-level folder (`/github.json`) that has the following structure.
-Insert your personal values here.
+Create a JSON file in the top-level folder (`/github.json`) which has the following structure, if it does not exist yet.
+Insert your credentials and personal information in there.

 ```json
 {